-Effective August 19, 2013, employees scheduled and assigned to work this additional hour during the 2013-2014 school year who have school-aged children enrolled in one of the District's After Care Programs are provided the opportunity not to be charged for any additional time their children are required to remain in such After Care Program as a direct result of working this additional hour.
-Employees eligible for this benefit must complete and return a District form to their Principal that will be time and date-stamped and then forwarded to the appropriate school's After Care Program so the employee will not be charged for such additional time their child (children) remains in that After Care Program as follows: If the completed form is returned to their Principal's Office by Friday, August 23, 2013, the teacher will receive a credit for the last additional hour of After Care services each day for the period August 19-23, 2013 that their child attended After Care.
-If the form is not returned to the Principal's office until after August 23, no past credits will be granted and the teacher will be granted the last additional hour of After Care services each day at no charge on a go forward basis beginning on the day after the form is received by the Principal's Office.
+Effective August 17, 2015, employees who have been selected by the District to provide up to an additional hour of instruction at their respective schools (any of the four (4) listed elementary schools or any additional elementary schools that are designated and required by DOE to provide additional instructional time to students as set forth in the first paragraph of this MOU) who have school-aged children enrolled in one of the District's After Care Programs will be provided the opportunity to be credited with the cost of providing an additional hour of After Care for their child(ren) that is a direct result of the employee providing additional instruction at their respective school per the provisions of this MOU.
+Employees eligible for this benefit must complete, submit and return a District form to their respective Principal that will be time and date stamped and then forwarded to appropriate school's After Care Program to allow the employee to receive credit for the last additional hour of After Care service provided his/her child who is enrolled in said After Care Program.
+If the form is returned to the employee's Principal on for before Friday, August 21, 2015, the employee will receive credit for the last additional hour of After Care services each day for the period August 17-21, 2015 that the child attended After Care.
+If the form is returned to the Principal after Friday, August 21, 2015, no past credits will be granted and the employee will be granted After Care credit for the last additional hour of After Care services on a go forward basis beginning on the date the completed form is forwarded to and received by the appropriate After Care Program.
 A separate form must be completed for each child enrolled in a District After Care Program.
+Forms will be made available to all affected employees once this MOU is signed by representatives of the District and the Association, and thereafter to additional affected employees should additional elementary schools be designated by DOE per the first paragraph of this MOU.